KylerBesher/dancepnt/site/content/our-story/_index.md

 # What Sets Us Apart

-Our photo & video studio packages will be available to you for the affordable price of $25.
-This is an ALL inclusive fee that grants you access to all of your child’s footage.
+Our photo & video studio packages will be available to you via the dance bug for unbelievably low prices.

-Parents will enjoy our complimentary programs!

 All regional and national events will be live streamed!

 ON-TIME EVENTS!
 Scheduling that makes sense.

 Rules and Regulations will be top of the line!
 Offering:
-*  **NEW** judging criteria based on **YOUR** desires.
+* **NEW** judging criteria based on YOUR desires.
 * Fair and ethical judging.
 * Level promotions
 * Level calculators
 * Comprehensive dance skill sets
 * Prop guidelines
-*  Industry leading judges in EACH specific genre
-Its important to us that your experience is top of the line.
+* Industry leading judges in **EACH** specific genre.
+It's important to us that your experience is top of the line.

-PNT has additional prizes for our teachers and choreographers as well!
+PNT has additional prizes for our teachers and choreographers as well.
 All of our regional events will feature a VIP teacher/studio owner lounge where food and beverages will be provided.
-Food trucks will be available to our parents.
-As an additional bonus, EACH regional Elite Studio of Excellence winner will receive the chance to be entered in the drawing for “Cruise with PNT,” where we will award a studio owner with a CRUISE!
-The winner will be determined at the last National Finals of the 2021 competition season.

-On behalf of everyone at PNT, we want to say THANK YOU for being a part of our family.
+On behalf of everyone at PNT, we want to say **THANK YOU** for being a part of our family.
 Our team is ready to inspire dancers and create lifelong memories together.